Takikomi Gohan is a wonderful and comforting Japanese mixed rice recipe made with seasonal ingredients. This recipe is also gluten free!

 What is Takikomi Gohan?

-Takikomi Gohan is a Japanese rice dish in which short-grain rice is cooked with vegetables, mushrooms, seafood, or meat.
-It’s usually seasoned with Japanese stock (dashi) and soy sauce.
+Takikomi Gohan is a Japanese rice dish in which we cook short-grain rice with vegetables, mushrooms, seafood, or meat.
+We usually season it with Japanese stock (dashi) and soy sauce.

 Depending on where you are/live in Japan, this dish might be called Kayaku Gohan (かやくご飯) or Gomoku Gohan (五目ご飯), 5-ingredient mixed rice, which is loosely translated because there are roughly five ingredients.

 There is also a very similar dish called Maze Gohan (混ぜご飯).
-Unlike Takikomi Gohan where uncooked rice and other ingredients are cooked in the same pot, Maze Gohan is the cooked rice mixed with cooked and seasoned ingredients.
+Unlike Takikomi Gohan where we cook the uncooked rice and other ingredients in the same pot, Maze Gohan is cooked rice mixed with cooked and seasoned ingredients.

 Do any of these names sound familiar to you?